ubc-library-rc/gis-spatial-stories/content/resources-web-mapping.md

 ## Google MyMaps

-We recommend Google Maps for its Google MyMaps service only.
+We recommend Google Maps for its Google MyMaps service *only*.
 With Google MyMaps, you create simple maps with drop pin locations or imported data layers, like the below map:
 <iframe src="https://www.google.com/maps/d/embed?mid=1aslINORADirq1Cx5_mRG4s2EO2OfxF4&hl=en&ehbc=2E312F" width="640" height="480"></iframe>

-While Google Maps Platform offers a panoply of mapping tools including [dynamic maps](https://mapsplatform.google.com/maps-products/dynamic-maps/), you must be very careful about surreptitious charges.
-While the [embed maps API](https://developers.google.com/maps/documentation/embed/get-started?hl=en) is free with unlimited usage, you must sign up for Google Cloud.
+While the Google Maps Platform offers a panoply of mapping tools including [dynamic maps](https://mapsplatform.google.com/maps-products/dynamic-maps/), you must be very careful about surreptitious charges.
+For example, while the [embed maps API](https://developers.google.com/maps/documentation/embed/get-started?hl=en) is free with unlimited usage, you must sign up for Google Cloud.
 Google Cloud is only free for 90 days then will charge you $200 monthly.
-In our opinion, it is recommended to invest your time and energy in learning a free and open-source option like Leaflet.
+In our opinion, it is recommended to invest your time and energy in learning a free and open-source option like uMap or Leaflet.

 ----

 ## uMap
-[uMap](https://umap.openstreetmap.fr/en/): "uMap lets you create maps with OpenStreetMap layers in a minute and embed them in your site." uMap is open-source and free to use.
-You can choose from a variety of basemaps, and even upload and add data layers of your own!
-It is very easy to use, but has little room for customization.
+[uMap](https://umap.openstreetmap.fr/en/) is a free and open-source platform that allows you to create webmaps using OpenStreetMap (OSM) data.
+You can then embed these maps into a website, or simply share the link with collaborators and audiences.
+You can choose from a variety of basemaps, and even upload and add data layers of your own! uMap is very easy to use, but has little room for customization.
 It is an entirely web-based interface and requires no prior expertise.

 The below map was created in 5 minutes using data downloaded from Vancouver [open data portal](https://opendata.vancouver.ca/explore/dataset/parks-polygon-representation/information/).